Step 1: You will need

 Step 2: Choose a blusher Choose the correct blusher for your skin tone.
 It is very much personal preference, but there are some general guidelines.
 Lighter rose and apricot colours suit fairer complexions.
 Orangey and berry pinks suit darker complexions.

 Step 3: Choose a brush Use a medium-sized soft blusher brush with a rounded top.
 Synthetic brushes tend to molt.
 The brushes that are supplied with most blushers are too small and stiff and can give blotchy results.
 If you are going to spend money on a brush, choose sable.
 Generally natural fibres are best.
-HANDY HINT Wash brushes regularly to keep them clean and in good condition.
-Make-up artists often wash their brushes in warm water with washing-up liquid and conditioner.

 Step 4: Apply base powder Oil or moisture on the skin can cause blusher to streak, so apply a small amount of powder first, as a base.